michaelpearce21/CI_MS1_DAL/README.md

 #### Validation Testing:

-All main pages have been tested using the [W3C Markup Validation Service website](https://validator.w3.org/).
+All main pages HTML have been tested using the [W3C Markup Validation Service website](https://validator.w3.org/).

 No errors returned on any page, with one wanring on club.html.
 This warning related to not using a h1 heading.
 Given the layout and content, it is a design deicison not to use one.
 Screenshots of the validation are below: